 The Honours programs (B.A. and B.Sc.) are designed for students who would like to concentrate their studies or pursue graduate work.
 Honours students are required to submit an undergraduate thesis (Psychology 499A/B) in their graduating year.
 The thesis should demonstrate the student's competence in Experimental Psychology.
 Students typically work closely with a faculty member on the thesis; all of our current faculty are listed on the People section of our Departmental website.
 A list of past thesis topics illustrates the breadth of topics.

 There will be one intake to the Psychology Honours program each year.
-Students who would like to be considered for admission to these programs must submit a completed application form by June 1 for Fall semester registration.
+Students who would like to be considered for admission to these programs must submit a completed online application form by June 1 for Fall semester registration.

 Once you have been accepted into the Psychology Honours Program, you will need to find an honours supervisor.
 An event will be organized in the Fall semester to meet potential supervisors.
 If you have any questions about how to be matched with an honours supervisor, please contact the deputy head.